Watchmaker Glossary

 Caliber

-Caliber Lepine
+Lépine Caliber

 Watch movement in which all the wheels are under a cock or bridges.

-Hourly cannon
+Hourly canon

 Time signal given by the detonation of a cannon.